New Workshop Facility Built

 Dust laden air enters the filter through the air inlet connection with the heavier particles being deposited straight into the bins.
 Fine particles of dust travel with the airstream and are retained on the inside surfaces of the filter fabric until dislodged by the auto-shaker.
 Cleaned air is drawn through the filter element into a low velocity chamber with a heavy duty plate-mounted fan set located above and the.cleaned air is discharged from a fan outlet via a low noise acoustic top chamber.

 Oakham School students, Felicity Milton and James Malin, achieved the highest honours in the Young Engineers for Britain National Final in 2005.
-The competition is the most prestigious of its kind in Europe, challenging young people aged 10 to 19 to design and develop an original ideal for a commercially viable device or a system that meets a useful everyday need.
+The competition is the most prestigious of its kind in Europe, challenging young people aged 10 to 19 to design and develop an original idea for a commercially viable device or a system that meets a useful everyday need.
 Felicity and James won the under 18 and under 16 years categories respectively — a single year achievement unique in the history of the competition.